AnshKGoyal/ML4A-gans-and-segmentation/README.md

 The application consists of a FastAPI backend for image processing and a Streamlit frontend for user interaction.

+Streamlit allows Python users to create interactive web apps for data visualization with minimal effort.
+FastAPI is a high-performance Python framework for building APIs quickly and efficiently with automatic validation.

 **Note:** For Lunar Surface Segmentation i am using my previous [repo](https://github.com/AnshKGoyal/lunar-segmentation-app) as a reference

 ## Features